core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -05 to -06 ## {#sec-05-06}

 * Removed normative language when behavior is not new.

+* Removed inappropriate references to RFC 7252.

+* Covered the use of the CoAP Uri-Path-Abbrev Option.

 * Use of SCHC Compression/Decompression: